JCorellaFSL/Nebula-Protocol/CONTEXT_ENGINEERING_PROTOCOL.md

 - Key stakeholders and responsibilities

 ### 2. Constellations (Phase-Specific Roadmaps)
-Detailed, phase-specific documents that expand upon each phase from the Star-Cluster.
+Detailed, phase-specific documents that expand upon each phase from the Nebula.
 These provide granular implementation details and actionable tasks.

 ## Naming Convention

-### Star-Cluster Document
+### Nebula Document
 - **Primary:** `ROADMAP.md` - The main project roadmap

 ### Constellation Documents